paneeshreddy/hoen-search-microservice/README.md

 ## Overview

-Hoen Search is a Dropwizard-based Java microservice designed to provide hotel and rental car search results for cities in the Hoen Archipelago.

-The service exposes a REST API endpoint that accepts a city as a query parameter and returns matching hotels and rental car services.
+Hoen Search is a Java-based microservice built using the Dropwizard framework that provides hotel and rental car search functionality for cities in the Hoen Archipelago.
+It simulates a backend component of a distributed travel platform by exposing a RESTful `/search` endpoint that accepts a `city` query parameter and returns matching results in structured JSON format.

 ---